mindymallory/mindymallory.github.io/_posts/2015-12-15-HelloWorld.md

 I have been hesitant to blog.
 Preferring to prioritize my time on research that was targeted at peer-reviewed journal articles, taking time to blog previously seemed like a distraction and dangerous to my prospects of securing tenure.

-Now, my tenure case is pending a vote by the campus committee (and final approval by the Board of Trustees), with a couple of positive votes behind me at the department and college level (double backflip!).
+Now, my tenure case is pending a vote by the campus committee (and final approval by the Board of Trustees), with a couple of positive votes behind me at the department and college level (double back-flip!).
 I am contemplating next steps.
-While I had some success publishing pre-tenure, I would like my work to have more impact beyond acedemic audiences.
+While I had some success publishing pre-tenure, I would like my work to have more impact beyond academic audiences.
 This blog is an effort toward that goal.

 So what should readers expect to find in this blog?